vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/readme.md

 ::: tip

-The purpose of introducing the `config` function is to give you full hints through TS’s Interface and JSDoc when you edit the configuration.
+`config` is just a helper function, it will give you config description and provide auto-completion through TS’s Interface and JSDoc.

 At the same time, the `config` function will also complete some default configurations for your current configuration which will pass directly to VuePress.

+Don’t worry it will change your config!
+It will respect every config you make to make sure your other plugins work well.

 You can view [Config of this site][docs-config] as an example.